chrisammon3000/aws-permits-pipeline/README.md

    ```

 ### Initialize the Database

-   Initialize database by invoking Lambda:
    ```
    serverless invoke --function initDatabase --stage dev --region us-east-1 --log
    ```
    This also triggers the fetch and load functions automatically.
-The fetch function is scheduled to run once a day.

 ### Running the Pipeline
+   The fetchData and loadData Lambda functions are scheduled to run once a day to fetch and load fresh data.
    ```
    serverless invoke --function fetchData --stage dev --region us-east-1 --log
    ```

 ### Accessing the database
+   *Under development*

    Open the notebook `0.1-building-permits-aws-pipeline` to run queries on the database and explore the data:
    ```
    cd notebooks